-Aside from the common erogenous zones already mentioned in both genders, comes into play the individual’s history of their body and mind.
+Aside from the common erogenous zones already mentioned in both genders, each individual’s unique history comes into place.
 Speaking strictly of the physical, a loving partner should explore the body of his/her beloved gently and slowly in order to discover what other areas are packed with more nerve endings than the rest.
 Sometimes your partner may not even be aware of what they may like or where you can find their erogenous zones; it is important then to understand that Tantra considers those zones “sleeping zones”, meaning they are dormant and waiting to be awaken by someone who has the patience and the desire to enrich and explore a more fulfilling sexuality.
-This may seem a very boring concept, specially for men, however it is very important to keep in mind that after the zones are awakened, the intensity of your partner’s love making will certainly rise.
+This may seem like a very boring concept; specially for men; however it is very important to keep in mind that after the zones are awakened, the intensity of your partner’s love making will certainly rise.

-We all have these good and bad memories which are store in our “log”, many times we are unaware that we do, yet we carry it with us everywhere.
+We all have good and bad memories which are store in our “log”, many times we are unaware that we do yet we carry it with us everywhere.
 We carry our own personalized map of good and bad memories, of zones awakened and zones waiting to be healed or discovered, so the map is not really complete until we have explored all of it.
 To find those spots and to continue creating the map of your lover requires of your ability to be open, willing, patient and most importantly to let your imagination run wild (without ever becoming intrusive).
-It also requires the great ability to be in the moment, present otherwise you may miss your partner’s reaction , hence missing zones that may pleasurable, or becoming intrusive on zones which may be considered negative.
+It also requires the great ability to be in the moment; present, otherwise you may miss your partner’s reaction , hence missing zones that may pleasurable or becoming intrusive on zones which may be considered negative.

 If you are looking for a feverish intense response, keep in mind that may not be what you get back.
-You may have experienced a very intense time with a lover, yet when being touched by someone else at exact same spot, nothing happens.
+You may have experienced a very intense time with a lover yet when being touched by someone else at that exact spot nothing happens.
 You may be left wondering how you went from feeling your body at a time react like a volcano ready to erupt to not feeling the same level of intensity.
 First it is important to remember that not everyday will you be able to reach such high ecstasy; it is a gift; also not all partners are the same.
-Not all of them may know how to awaken those parts of you, even when mimicking the touch, why?. many reasons, it could be that your partner is being too mechanical, your sexual life has become routine, your encounters lack imagination and passion; more importantly it may be your level of connection with that person may not be the same.
+Not all of them may know how to awaken those parts of you even when mimicking the touch, why?
+Many reasons, it could be that your partner is being too mechanical, your sexual life has become routine, your encounters lack imagination and passion; more importantly it may be your level of connection with that person may not be the same.
 It may be you are afraid to let go as you would have with the other person.
-There may be two possible reasons for this, one you don’t have as much trust developed, you don’t feel safe (this is usually what happens with women.
-Usually not always); two you may like the person so much you may be afraid to be judged or to frighten that person with your intensity, so you hold back.
+There may be two possible reasons for this, one you don’t have as much trust developed, you don’t feel safe (this is usually what happens with women), two you may like the person so much you may be afraid to be judged or to frighten that person with your intensity, so you hold back.